Bad Day at Red Rock

 At the time she was let go, Davidson had identified several new issues of concern at the police department.
 One was donations.
 Davidson says she and Navarre clashed over the latter's plans to send two officers and himself to Nevada to attend the annual Utah Narcotic Officers Association’s conference.
 She only learned of the donations because the city manager has to sign off on out-of-state expenses.
 Davidson says Navarre claimed to have donations from 35 companies for police training.
 Since she had doubled their training budget, this rankled, only to grow into a larger concern when she couldn't find the donations on the city's books.

-In a response to questions, Moab PD's interim Chief Steve Ross says his department looked at that issue.
+In a response to questions regarding the donations to Ross, Everitt says the city looked at that issue.
 “Utah Narcotics Association solicits in-kind donations statewide for their conference, and apparently they raffle off those items to raise funds for their Association.
 These were not donations to the City, so it would not have been documented in the City's accounting system.”

 Davidson also had concerns with the evidence room in late August 2016, when she learned that a few months before a bank account been opened for money confiscated during arrests.
 “What concerned me was that somebody told me there were times that the evidence room didn't balance up with the money in there.”
 It struck her as odd that there were no long-standing accounts for such money to be held in.

-Moab City confirmed that a non-sworn police employee, Cindy Montague, had suggested “the City set up a bank account to hold all cash evidence that wasn't also potentially trace evidence [meaning that the cash might have fingerprints on it, etc],” Chief Ross wrote in an email response to questions.
+Moab City confirmed that a non-sworn police employee, Cindy Montague, had suggested “the City set up a bank account to hold all cash evidence that wasn't also potentially trace evidence [meaning that the cash might have fingerprints on it, etc],” Everitt wrote.
 In response to a question regarding what Utah law required in terms of the documenting and holding of confiscated cash, the department “checked with a couple of long-time evidence custodians in other jurisdictions and they did not know of any state rule of that issue either.”

 Prior to opening the account, “traditional practice for MPD was to keep cash in a separate safe in the evidence vault,” interim city manager Everitt wrote in an email.
 “It was subject to standard evidence chain of custody protocols and tracked accordingly.
 MPD used police data management programs Spillman, then Millenium, and now Fatpot over the years to track and maintain records associated with evidence.”

 Montague had been going into the evidence locker on evenings and weekends on her off-time, apparently alone, Davidson found out when she was reviewing time-cards.
-Chief Ross says in an email response to questions, evidence custodian Montague was inventorying and updating the evidence vault.
+Everitt wrote in an email response to questions to Ross that evidence custodian Montague was inventorying and updating the evidence vault.
 He wrote that she, “like a number of police and other city employees, would sometimes come in on weekends and after hours when there is a chance to work in an uninterrupted environment.
 This was known and approved by the appropriate supervisors.”
 Her odd hours were to accommodate the work schedule of an officer who was helping her work on the vault.

-The last time the evidence room was audited was May-September 2012, says city recorder Rachel Stenta in response to questions.
+The last time the evidence room was audited was May-September 2012, Everitt wrote in response to several questions to city recorder Rachel Stenta.
 Davidson was concerned that money had been coming in and out of the evidence room with “no checks and balances to it.”
 She says she asked for an audit of the locker room at 4 p.m. on Sept.
 12—the next day she was put on leave.

 On Sept.
 30, the council voted to terminate Davidson, council member Heila Ershadi being the lone voice of dissent.
 “The public does not have all the facts, and frankly, neither does the Moab City Council,” she was quoted as saying in The Moab Times Independent.

 For more than a decade, Moab PD was an active player in a multi-agency drug task force, involving officers from San Juan County, Carbon County and Emery County.
-In response to a City Weekly record request seeking a list of all Moab PD drug task force cases, a breakdown of monies confiscated by the task force and a copy of any audit by the city of its evidence room, Moab City provided “the documents that the City has access to,” Stenta wrote, which amounted to 31 pages, 20 of them receipts for money to buy drugs or for informants.
+In response to a City Weekly record request seeking a list of all Moab PD drug task force cases, a breakdown of monies confiscated by the task force and a copy of any audit by the city of its evidence room, Moab City provided “the documents that the City has access to,” Everitt wrote, which amounted to 31 pages, 20 of them receipts for money to buy drugs or for informants.

 A list of forfeitures—seized cash—from drug arrests between 2000 and 2016, totaled just over $38,000.
 Davidson expresses incredulity at how small the total of seized cash is.
 In 15 years, she says, “they were only able to do busts to the amount of $38,000?
 Some people spend that individually on buying drugs.
 That is nothing.”

 While Stenta provided 20 receipts in her response to the record request for sporadically logged expenses relating to drug-buys with Moab PD money between 1983 and 1996, there were none since then, despite a high prevalence of drug use, much of it weed.
-Asked why there was no documentation post-1997, Stenta replied in an email, “Unclear at this time.”
+Asked why there was no documentation post-1997, Everitt replied in an email, “Unclear at this time.”
 CW